ipb-halle/MetFragTraining/README.md

 ---

-- MetFrag searches candidates matching the information given by the “Database settings” (here: Neutral Mass and 5 ppm deviation)
+- MetFrag searches candidates matching the information given by the "Database settings" (here: Neutral Mass and 5 ppm deviation)
 - after the retrieval you can download the candidate list as CSV or XLS to get a first overview about the retrieved data set

 ---